nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows a list of all list names (together with list indices) in Dueue and unswitch<br>
 Format: `list lists`

-> * Do not need to specify whether the parameter is LISTINDEX or LISTNAME<br>
+> * Do not need to specify whether the parameter is LISTINDEX or LISTNAME
 > * Returns only favorite tasks by adding keyword "favorite"
-> * Definition of `switch` : all the tasks added after switching will be automatically added to the current list (favourite) unless otherwise stated
+> * Definition of **switch** : all the tasks added after switching will be automatically added to the current list (favourite) unless otherwise stated
-> * Definition of `unswitch` : switch back to main, the tasks added will not be automatically added to this list (favourite)
+> * Definition of **unswitch** : switch back to main, the tasks added will not be automatically added to this list (favourite)

 Examples: